fheinle/puppet-ipa/README.md

 * `service`: the kerberos principal to use for the SSL certificate

-This will request the given certificate from FreeIPA's CA and set up `certmonger` to monitor the certificate for expiration etc.
+This will request the given certificate from FreeIPA's CA and set up `certmonger` to monitor the certificate for expiration etc. The given principal must already exist in FreeIPA.